Next Page

 1320 Interpretation Services for People who are Deaf, are Hearing-Impaired, or have Speech Disabilities

-People who are deaf or hearing-impaired or who have speech disabilities may call SWI using a relay service that facilitates communication between the caller and the intake specialist.
+People who are deaf, are hearing-impaired, or have speech disabilities may call SWI using a relay service that facilitates communication between the caller and the intake specialist.
 There are two ways to call into SWI using a relay service.

-TTY (teletypewriter) is commonly used by people who cannot use a regular telephone due to speech or hearing loss.
-Instead of communicating via sign language, a relay service operator facilitates the conversation between an intake specialist and the caller by typing the messages from the intake specialist to the caller and voicing out loud the typed messages from the caller to the intake specialist.
+Telecommunication Devices for the Deaf (TDD) or teletypewriter (TTY) are commonly used by people who cannot use a regular telephone due to speech or hearing loss.
+Instead of communicating via sign language, a relay service operator facilitates the conversation between an intake specialist and the caller by texting or typing the messages from the intake specialist to the caller and voicing out loud the texted or typed messages from the caller to the intake specialist.

 1400 Automatic Call Distributor (ACD)

-An automatic call distributor (ACD) handles all SWI hotline calls.
+An ACD handles all SWI hotline calls.
 When a person calls the hotline, the ACD offers recorded information and several options.
 This includes an option of making a report in English or Spanish.
 The options the caller selects help route the call to appropriate staff in the shortest possible time.

 The ACD distributes calls through the phone network and routes calls to the next available intake specialist.
 There is never a busy signal, and all calls are counted to enable constant scheduling improvements.
 Each call is held within the system until answered by SWI staff or disconnected by the caller.